 –The Left Hand of Darkness by Ursula K. Le Guin

-A lot of time is spent in dowsing classes on asking a good dowsing question.
+A lot of time should be spent in dowsing classes on asking a good dowsing question.
 Because your answer is only as good as your question.

 Learning how to ask a good dowsing question is complex.
 It's part art and part science.
 It's about learning to listen to your intuition while also tapping into your rational mind.
 In fact, there is so much to know about that subject, you could probably create a two-day workshop on it.